Confounding Statutes, How Does Statutory Interpretation Work Again?

 Judicial Extern to Judge Charles W. Johnson, Washington Supreme Court

-ReadIn this article, originally published in the February 2015 edition of The Advocate, Stephen Adams discusses the procedural rules for properly filing and serving civil…
+ReadIn this article, originally published in the January 2024 edition of The Advocate, Stephen Adams addresses the scope of and limits on motions for reconsideration…

 Read